yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 forum = 0
 +++

 Heya yuz-ers!
 Welcome to June’s progress report.
-This time we have impressive CPU performance gains, Project Reaper v1, critical audio fixes, unlimited FPS, tons of kernel changes, UI improvements, and more!
+This month, we've had impressive CPU performance gains, the release of Project Reaper v1, critical audio fixes, an "unlimited" FPS toggle, tons of kernel changes, UI improvements, and more!

 <!--more-->

 ## Project Texture Reaper

-An old debt we had since the release of the [Texture Cache Rewrite](https://yuzu-emu.org/entry/yuzu-tcr/) was `Project Texture Reaper`, a `GPU Cache Garbage Collector` originally started by [Rodrigo](https://github.com/ReinUsesLisp) and finished by [Blinkhawk](https://github.com/FernandoS27) with new and very important optimizations.
+An old debt we owed since the release of the [Texture Cache Rewrite](https://yuzu-emu.org/entry/yuzu-tcr/) was `Project Texture Reaper`, a `GPU Cache Garbage Collector`, originally started by [Rodrigo](https://github.com/ReinUsesLisp) and finished by [Blinkhawk](https://github.com/FernandoS27) with new and very important optimizations.

-[This garbage collector](https://github.com/yuzu-emu/yuzu/pull/6465) has the task of freeing VRAM space by removing the least used resources (textures and buffers), targeting a range of 2 to 4GB of total VRAM in use.
+[This garbage collector](https://github.com/yuzu-emu/yuzu/pull/6465) has the task of freeing VRAM space by removing the least used resources (textures and buffers), targeting a range of 2 to 4GB of total used VRAM.
 This range has been decided by Blinkhawk after extensive testing.

 It’s worth mentioning that GPUs with 2GB of VRAM or less will be handled by either the driver (in OpenGL) or yuzu (in Vulkan), diverting resources to shared VRAM
 (a portion of system RAM) as needed.
-For performance reasons we strongly recommend a GPU with 4GB of VRAM or more.
+For performance reasons, we strongly recommend a GPU with 4GB of VRAM or more.

-While this is a critical feature for our Windows AMD Radeon and Intel GPU users that suffer from bad OpenGL performance and rendering, all GPU vendors benefit from it, making it a safe option to use from now on on most games, with the exception of very few ones, most notably `Super Mario Odyssey` running in OpenGL.
+While this is a critical feature for our Windows AMD Radeon and Intel GPU users that suffer from bad OpenGL performance and rendering, all GPU vendors benefit from it.
+This makes it a safe option to use in most games going forward, with the exception of a few outliers: most notably `Super Mario Odyssey` running in OpenGL.

-The end results speak for themselves, games like `Xenoblade Chronicles 2` can now be played perfectly fine in either OpenGL or Vulkan.
+The end results speak for themselves.
+Games like `Xenoblade Chronicles 2` can now be played perfectly fine in either OpenGL or Vulkan.
-In the following graphs you will see the effects of Reaper in action.
-Test system is running an Nvidia Geforce GTX 1650 SUPER with 4GB of VRAM, API in use is Vulkan to avoid any possible driver-level garbage collector.
+In the following graphs, you can see the effects of Reaper in action.
+Our test system is running an Nvidia GeForce GTX 1650 SUPER with 4GB of VRAM, and the API in use is Vulkan (in order to avoid any possible driver-level garbage collector).

 {{< imgs
 	"./reaper1.png| Before"
   >}}

-This result has Reaper disabled just after starting the game.
+The above (Before) result has Reaper disabled just after starting the game.
 VRAM utilization quickly rises to the maximum 4GB available on the testing graphics card.
-Once that starts to happen, the GPU driver will start to use system RAM as fallback, continuing to pile up resources until the application crashes.
+Once the available VRAM is consumed, the GPU driver will start to use system RAM as a fallback, continuing to pile up resources until the application crashes.

 {{< imgs
 	"./reaper2.png| After"
   >}}

-This result has Reaper enabled, you can see how the GPU keeps a steady 2.5-2.6GB of VRAM utilization after several minutes of gameplay, until a sudden spike in use happens.
+The above (After) result has Reaper enabled.
+You can see how the GPU keeps a steady 2.5-2.6GB of VRAM utilization after several minutes of gameplay, until a sudden spike in use happens.
 Reaper intervenes and VRAM utilization quickly returns to the average idle of 2.5GB.

 Reaper is available to all users in `Emulation > Configure… > Graphics > Advanced > Enable GPU Cache Garbage Collector`.